e3o8o/triggerr/docs/04_compliance/HIRING_FRAMEWORK.md

 ### Step 5: Offer Letter & Employment Agreement
 - The official offer letter is generated using the template specific to the hiring entity (e.g., `Triggerr Direct LLC Offer Letter.docx`).
-- The employment agreement is specific to the entity and its jurisdiction (e.g., Nevada employment law for US entities, Estonian law for Preterag OÜ).
+- The employment agreement is specific to the entity and its jurisdiction (e.g., Nevada employment law for US entities, Estonian law for Parametrigger OÜ).

 ### Step 6: Onboarding
 - The new hire is onboarded into the systems (HRIS, payroll) associated with their specific legal entity.